Robert E. Kelley

 Robert E. Kelley (November 3, 1933 – February 5, 2021) was a United States Air Force lieutenant general, the ninth Superintendent of the U.S. Air Force Academy.
 He retired as a lieutenant general on September 1, 1986.

 Early life and education

-Born in Albany, New York, Kelley was raised in New Canaan, Connecticut.
+Born in Albany, New York, Robert Edwin "Bob" Kelley was raised in New Canaan, Connecticut.
 He attended Peekskill Military Academy and then Rutgers University where he was a brother in Chi Psi.
+During his senior year at Rutgers, he was co-captain of the football team and also served as captain of the lacrosse team.
 Kelley earned a Bachelor of Science degree in June 1956 and was commissioned in the U.S. Air Force as a distinguished military graduate of the Air Force Reserve Officer Training Corps program.

-He earned his master's degree in international affairs from George Washington University in Washington, D.C.
+Kelley earned his Master of Science degree in international affairs from George Washington University in Washington, D.C. in 1973, where his thesis was entitled Policy, military strategy and capabilities in the Nixon era.
 He was also a graduate of the National War College at Fort Lesley J. McNair, also in Washington, D.C.